Pomax/gh-weblog/README.md

 =============

-A simple weblog that runs entirely off of a gh-pages site, with content using Markdown syntax (although not github's extended flavour, just plain Markdown).
+A simple weblog that runs entirely off of a gh-pages site, with content using Markdown syntax (using the most excellent https://github.com/chjj/marked for github flavoured md).

 All the meaningful content is contained in the `gh-weblog` dir, which means you can submodule, or just copy, this code